microsoft/reactxp/docs/docs/faq.md

 ReactXP generally exposes only those props, style attributes, and APIs that are available across all platforms.
 If you write to ReactXP's abstraction, you can have high confidence that it will run on all supported platforms in the same manner.
 The same can be achieved with React Native for Web/iOS/Android, but you need to be more careful about which components, props, and APIs you use.

-One of our goals in writing ReactXP was to enable developersto write and debug code in whatever platform environment they felt most comfortable while having confidence that the same code would run the same on other platforms.
+One of our goals in writing ReactXP was to enable developers to write and debug code in whatever platform environment they felt most comfortable while having confidence that the resulting code would run the same on other platforms.

 ### How does ReactXP differ from Xamarin?